microsoft/StudentsAtBuild/README.md

 By simply verifying your student status through your school email address, and you're ready to go on Azure with $100 in credit.
 Build your skills in trending tech including data science, artificial intelligence (AI), machine learning, and other areas with access to professional developer tools.
 You can even access free learning paths and labs to take your skills to the next level.
 Learn more about Azure for Students [here](aka.ms/azureforstudents).

 ## Where can I find the Student Zone Sessions?
-Make sure you register for the Build conference!
-You can find the [Build 2020 Registration here](https://register.build.microsoft.com/).
+Make sure you register for the Microsoft Build conference!
+You can find the [Microsoft Build 2020 Registration here](https://register.build.microsoft.com/).
 Next, head over to the Community Connections and find the Student tab.
 Add all of the sessions to your schedule builder!

 ## How can I find the resources mentioned in the Student Zone sessions?